pergran1/pergran1/README.md

 But the things that I have a passion for now is ETL pipelines, data in the cloud and learning Scala and Java.

-- Some of the projects that I have been doing lately is regarding web scraping Fanfiction data and store the data in a database.
-I have been using Redshift in AWS but also a PostgreSQL so I can try different approaches on each database
+- One of the big projects I have been working on lately is to develop an entire ETL pipeline by web scraping Fanfiction data and store the data in a database.
+I have been using Redshift in AWS but also a PostgreSQL database so I can try different approaches on each database.
+I also used Airflow and AWS Lambda to automatically download the data.

-- 🌱 I’m currently learning **AWS, ETL**
+- 📖 I’m currently learning **AWS, Glue, Scala and Java**

 [comment]: <> (Link for themes for stats: https://github.com/anuraghazra/github-readme-stats/blob/master/themes/README.md)
 <!--- ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=pergran1&show_icons=true&theme=radical) --->